A structural bound for cluster robustness of randomized small-block Lanczos: Matrix polynomials

 \subsection{Explicit formula for fundamental matrix polynomials}

 The fundamental theorem of algebra asserts that a scalar polynomial can be factored into a product of (complex) linear functions.
 This property, however, does not generally extend to matrix polynomials.
-Nevertheless, under certain additional assumptions on the solvents, the following lemma shows that a lambda-matrix $\Phi$ can indeed be decomposed into a product of some degree-one lambda-matrices.
+Nevertheless, under certain additional assumptions on the solvents, the following lemma shows that a matrix polynomial $\Phi$ can indeed be decomposed into a product of some degree-one matrix polynomials when the variable is a scalar matrix.

 \begin{lemma} Suppose that $B_{1},\dotsc,B_{d}\in\R^{b\times b}$ admit spectral decompositions $B_{i}=\Omega_{i}^{-1}\Lambda_{i}\Omega_{i}$, where $\Lambda_{i}$ are real diagonal matrices for $i=1,\dotsc,d$.
 Assume $\Lambda_{i}$ and $\Lambda_{j}$ have disjoint spectra for $i\neq j$.
 We define the following quantities recursively: For each $i=d,d-1,\dotsc,2,1$, let